HyDROSLab/EF5-dockerized/docs/EF5-US-Parameters.md

 Parameters included correspond to the following models:

 - Coupled Routing and Excess STorage (CREST)
-- Sacramento Soil Moisture Accounting (SAC-SMA)
 - Kinematic Wave (KW)
 - Linear Reservoirs (LR)

 Digital Elevation Model (DEM) data and its derivatives (Flow direction and accumulation), and potential evapotranspiration (PET) monthly estimates are also included.

-EF5 configuration files for CREST+KW+LR and SAC-SMA+KW+LR are also included.
+EF5 configuration files for CREST+KW+LR are also included.